 Day 2 : Kathmandu: Sightseeing and Trek Preparation::

 A day dedicated to the exploration of the ancient and medieval capital city of Kathmandu, we shall explore the heritages listed in the UNESCO World Heritage Site List combining the Hindu and Buddhist pilgrimage sites as well as other historical sites and heritages.
 The Kathmandu Durbar Square is one of the three royal complexes in the Kathmandu valley with historical royal palaces and other sacred heritages.
 Pashupatinath Temple is a sacred Hindu Temple dedicated to the Hindu God Shiva with several other temples and cultural practices located at the bank of the holy Bagmati River.
-We shall also explore the Buddhist pilgrimage of Swayambhunath Stupa, also known as Monkey Temple due to the habitation of holy monkeys to the north-west area of the temple, and Boudhanath Stupa which is one of the largest and oldest stupas in the world.
+We shall also explore the Buddhist pilgrimage of Swayambhunath Stupa, also known as Monkey Temple due to the habitation of holy monkeys to the northwest area of the temple, and Boudhanath Stupa which is one of the largest and oldest stupas in the world.
 After exploring these heritages we shall have a pre-trip meeting in the afternoon with the trekking guide in the hotel.
 Here you can get the required information and an opportunity to clarify any doubts regarding any aspect of the trek.
-Stay overnight at Kathmandu.
+Stay overnight in Kathmandu.